-DEFINITIONS
+0609EIII-03 DEFINITIONS

-Program Elements – Inspection requirements that are included in the security construction Inspection Procedure (IP) 81504, and IP 71130.08, The inspection areas are essential for the defense-in-depth concept of the licensee’s security plans.
+Program Elements – Inspection requirements that are included in the security construction Inspection Procedure (IP) 81504, “Fitness-for-Duty Program for Construction,” and baseline IP 71130.08, “Fitness-for-Duty Program.”
+The inspection areas are essential for the defense-in-depth concept of the licensee’s security plans.

 Tier – A categorization process based on each program element’s importance to the overall physical security effectiveness as part of the NRC’s regulatory requirements.

-Additional applicable definitions are found in IMC 2506, “Construction Reactor Oversight Process General Guidance and Basis Document,”
+Additional applicable definitions are found in IMC 0609, Appendix E, Part I, “Baseline Security Significance Determination Process for Power Reactors,” IMC 2506, “Construction Reactor Oversight Process General Guidance and Basis Document,” and IMC 2519.

-CONSTRUCTION FITNESS-FOR-DUTY SIGNIFICANCE DETERMINATION PROCESS
+0609EIII-04 CONSTRUCTION FITNESS-FOR-DUTY SIGNIFICANCE DETERMINATION PROCESS